 - Why you think your project should be considered

 - Reasons the project is appropriate for BYU & TMA (see the 4 Aims of a BYU Education and the TMA Mission Statement)

 - Be prepared to answer questions regarding project scope, distribution, as well as your graduation plan.

-Following the Development pitch, faculty will select no more than two non-fiction proposals to continue into project development.
+Following the Development pitch, faculty will select no more than one non-fiction proposal to continue into project development.
 Applicants will be notified within a week of the pitch.

 AFTER THE DEVELOPMENT PITCH

 If the project is not approved, the applicant may continue to rework the proposal or another proposal and apply again at the next semester’s Development Pitch.